harveyjones_600x400.png

 What were you lasting impressions?

 During my first trip, I felt very much like a spare part – all the teachers very full of enthusiasm and had a purpose.
-I took the team camera and took photos, but felt like a fly on the wall.
-When I came home however and my wife asked about my trip, apparently I didn’t stop for breath for an hour and a half, so something had happened!
+I took the team camera and took photos but felt like a fly on the wall.
+When I came home however and my wife asked about my trip, apparently, I didn’t stop for breath for an hour and a half, so something had happened!

 How has your experience impacted your life?

 Since August 2016 I was even more aware of the work that needs to be done so that we can continue to sustain the children’s home in Uganda.
 We also need to increase our effectiveness by working initially in the local community around the home providing support where it is needed thus preventing abandonment, and strengthening links with the community and partners who will be able to stand with us in delivering these programmes.
 I have continued to look for extra time to put towards all of this, but no matter how hard I have looked, I can still only find 7 days in every week – I’m sure that there were more people wanting less days in a week!
 This meant that there was only one solution, and having handed my notice in, since the end of November 2016 I have been able to spend more time working for the charity, looking to increase regular giving, building a stronger online presence, working with Victory Child Care Project more to identify projects which need our help and then looking for funding so that we can make these projects a reality.
-These are exciting times!
+These were exciting times!

 You said that you have left your job to spend more time working for Tŷ Cariad Africa, what is your work background?